ckw017/ckw017.github.io/_posts/2019-01-14-Decorators.md

 layout: post
 img: https://i.imgur.com/uKBTjsf.png
 title: "Python Decorators: Not just for decoration"
+tags: Python 2019
 ---

 Python decorators are syntactic sugar that most people will run into while working with web frameworks such as Flask or Bottle.
 For example, the following snippet from the Bottle documentation uses decorators to specify a route: